 Rum is a spirit made from sugar cane juice or fermented molasses that comes in both white and dark varieties.
 It’s used in cocktails or mixed drinks but can be served on its own.

 A single 25ml measure of 40% Alcohol by Volume (ABV) rum contains one unit.

-To keep health risks from alcohol to a low level, the UK Chief Medical Officers (CMO) advise it is safest not to drink more than 14 units a week on a regular basis.
+To keep health risks from alcohol to a low level, it's crucial that you follow the the UK Chief Medical Officers' (CMO) low risk drinking guidelines which advise it is safest not to drink more than 14 units a week on a regular basis.

 Drinking 15 25ml measures of 40% ABV rum during a week (or eight double 50ml measures) means you’ll exceed these guidelines.
 Doing so regularly could increase your chances of developing long-term conditions like heart disease and cancer.

 Remember that mixed drinks featuring rum can contain more than one measure, making it harder to stick to the unit guidelines.